 Does Elastic Shrink?
 The Science of Elastic

-Conditions that May Cause Elastic to Shrink
+Conditions That Cause Elastic Shrinkage

 Heat Exposure